-- b.
-Conditional Pass is a temporary grade only and is considered neither a passing nor a failing grade.
 It does not grant the student graduation credit for a given course.
-A student will not be allowed to graduate with a grade of Conditional Pass on the transcript. - c.
-Conditional Pass is assigned to a student who has one or more deficiencies in their clinical performance; or whose unprofessional behavior impairs clinical performance, resulting in a clinical deficiency. - The initial grade of Conditional Pass will be presented to the Committee on Student Promotions as an information item and any subsequent grades of Conditional Pass will be presented to COSP as an action item.
-COSP will review each such instance, and grant, if appropriate, permission to remediate the identified deficiencies that led to the grade of Conditional Pass - Conditional Pass for these stated reasons will trigger a mandatory Individualized Learning Plan (ILP) process and remediation.
+A student will not be allowed to graduate with a grade of Conditional Pass on the transcript.

+- c.
+Conditional Pass can be assigned to a student who has one or more deficiencies in their clinical performance; or who exhibits unprofessional behavior; or who fails the end of Phase 3 OSCE; or a combination of the above stated reasons.
+The initial grade of Conditional Pass will be presented to the Committee on Student Promotions as an information item and any subsequent grades of Conditional Pass will be presented to COSP as an action item.
+COSP will review each such instance, and grant, if appropriate, permission to remediate the identified deficiencies that led to the grade of Conditional Pass. - d.
+Conditional pass assigned to a student who has one or more deficiencies in their clinical performance initiates the following process: - i.
+Conditional Pass will trigger a mandatory Individualized Learning Plan (ILP) process and remediation.
 An ILP team will be assembled, including at least the student, the course director, and the Student Affairs Dean.
 Additional team members may include the director of the clinical phase in which the student is enrolled, Director of Clinical Proficiency Remediation, Clinical Skills Center staff, the Dean of Professionalism, other course directors, or others as deemed appropriate.
 The ILP team will determine the content and conditions of the remediation, providing the plan in writing to each ILP team member and the student.
-Examples of remediation include but are not limited to additional clinical time (duration to be determined by the ILP team), submission of a missing project and additional assignments. - If the ILP team determines that the student needs additional clinical time in a given course in excess of 50% of the course duration, the student will be assigned a failing grade for the course; "Failure" grade policies will apply in that instance. - Each ILP plan must contain a deadline for completion, not to exceed 1 year from the end date of the course.
+Examples of remediation include but are not limited to additional clinical time (duration to be determined by the ILP team), submission of a missing project and additional assignments. - ii.
+If the ILP team determines that the student needs additional clinical time in a given course in excess of 50% of the course duration, the student will be assigned a failing grade for the course; "Failure" grade policies will apply in that instance. - iii.
+Each ILP plan must contain a deadline for completion, not to exceed 1 year from the end date of the course.
 After the deadline has passed, the grade will become a failure.
-Under extenuating circumstances, a deadline in excess of one year may be granted with support from the Student Affairs Dean, and permission of the Phase Director, Course Director, and COSP, in consultation with the ILP team. - The course director will supervise the remediation process and determine by the end of the remediation process whether the student met the course goals and objectives to receive a passing grade.
+Under extenuating circumstances, a deadline in excess of one year may be granted with support from the Student Affairs Dean, and permission of the Phase Director, Course Director, and COSP, in consultation with the ILP team. - iv.
+The course director will supervise the remediation process and determine by the end of the remediation process whether the student met the course goals and objectives to receive a passing grade.
 The course director will determine how to grade the clinical performance in this instance, and what final course grade will be assigned based on other course components.